Critical materials

 Overview

-In March 2022, Members of the International Renewable Energy Agency (IRENA) launched the Collaborative Framework on Critical Materials for the Energy Transition through which IRENA aims to provide an inclusive platform to foster dialogue, coordinate activities on various topics, strengthen peer-to-peer exchanges and collaborations, increase transparency and develop a set of insights into the gaps and solutions for the energy transition that relies on critical materials.
+In March 2022, members of the International Renewable Energy Agency (IRENA) launched the Collaborative Framework on Critical Materials for the Energy Transition.
+This initiative provides an inclusive platform to foster dialogue, coordinate activities on various topics, strengthen peer-to-peer exchanges, and increase transparency.
+Its goal is to develop insights into the gaps and solutions needed for an energy transition that relies on critical materials.

 Modalities